 As well as this, people often do not realise that what they put down the drain can also have an effect on the environment.
 Heavy chemicals and microbeads can pollute waterways and harm marine life.

 Organic products are more environmentally conscious and are often made with biodegradable or recycled packaging.
-Your choice to go organic will make a tremendous difference, not only on your own health, but also the environment.
+Your choice to go organic will make a tremendous difference, not only for your own health but also for the environment.